wlandau/stat503-hw4/README.md

 ### Andee

+Apply methods of clustering to the clean data.
+Apply to one semester and use model to predict clustering for other semesters, as suggested by Dr. Cook.
+Methods to apply:

+ - Self organizing map for groups 3 & 4 (together or separate?)
+ - Model based clustering for groups 3 & 4 (together or separate?)

 ### Will

 - Visually analyze patterns of missingness for each semester, and use the insight to  offer suggestions about a preliminary clustering/imputation strategy.